Rare Disease Advisory Councils

 In 2015, the first state advisory council on rare diseases was created in North Carolina by patients, caregivers, families, and providers.

-Advocates in twenty-three states have since established RDACs, and rare disease stakeholders in several other states have sought to establish them to better represent their community and articulate their challenges and needs to those in power.
+Advocates in twenty-five states have since established RDACs, and rare disease stakeholders in several other states have sought to establish them to better represent their community and articulate their challenges and needs to those in power.

 Through the support of NORD, alongside patient organizations and the other members of the rare disease community, momentum around RDACs is growing.
 Since 2020, eleven governors have signed RDAC legislation into law.
 RDACs are showing enormous promise in each of these states to address barriers that prevent individuals living with rare diseases from obtaining proper treatment and care for their conditions, but many are still in their infancy and just becoming operational.